sowdust/tafferugli/docs/metrics/built-in.md

 Tags users that did not upload a custom profile picture, **tagging** them and assigning them a specific **fact**.
 Generates a **fact** for the campaign, exposing the ratio of users having a default profile picture.

-This might help identifying users that were created without much effort; a higher than normal overall ratio can be an indicator of automation.
+This might help spot users that were created without much effort; a higher than normal overall ratio can be an indicator of automation.

 ### MetricDefaultTwitterProfile